MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-kubernetes-service.md

 [!INCLUDE [determine-whether-session-replication-is-used](includes/determine-whether-session-replication-is-used.md)]

 The prebuilt Azure Marketplace offer supports session affinity via the Application Gateway ingress controller.
-When deploying the offer, select **Enable cookie based affinity**.
+Cookie based affinity is enabled by default, you can select **Disable cookie based affinity** to disable it.
 Look for cookie based affinity in [the documentation for the offer](https://aka.ms/wls-aks-docs#networking).

 [!INCLUDE [document-datasources](includes/document-datasources.md)]